PatrickBrayPersonal/PatrickBrayPersonal.github.io/docs/KANBAN.md

 ## BACKLOG

+- [ ] 3.
+Add a search bar for the garden
 - [ ] 1.
 Build a job that converts your obsidian links to real links in the internet
+- [ ] 2.
+Make gitignore decisions
+- [ ] 2.
+Manage Spell checking
 - [ ] 3.
-Add a search bar for the garden
+Work on the landing page
+- [ ] Delete the blog
+- [ ] change the icon to something better
+- [ ] change the name to not be "my site"

 ## IN PROGRESS